MQCybersec/mqcybersec-website/src/content/writeups/24-seceduw4-digitaldoppelganger.md

 ---
 title: "digital_doppelganger"
 description: "An undercover informant has provided this image of what we believe to be a NO_NO_NO member’s screen.
 Unfortunately, our informant went dark before we could get more context, so it’s up to you.
-This could hold the final key to understanding NO_NO_NO’s operations. 'http://chals.secedu.site:5015/'."
+This could hold the final key to understanding NO_NO_NO’s operations."
 pubDate: 2024-10-02
 ctf: "SecEdu CTF 2024"
 category: "forensics"